Increased Energy, Focus and Efficiency

 - Rib dysfunctions

-The Osteopaths at Southside Clinic will assess your individual case and work with you to develop the most appropriate action plan going forward.
-This may include hands on Osteopathic treatment, referral to the GP or other health professional, referral for Imaging such as an MRI or X-ray, individual exercise prescription and/or general nutritional advice.
+The team at Southside Clinic will assess your individual case and work with you to develop the most appropriate action plan going forward.
+This may include hands on treatment, referral to the GP or other health professional, referral for imaging such as an MRI or X-ray, individual exercise prescription and/or general nutritional advice.

 - Addressing the underlying cause of discomfort